 In many cases, a connector may be loose with no ground continuity, meaning the connector post and nut are left floating or uncoupled.
 This leads to high resistance and results in instant signal level degradation, as well as causing ingress and egress issues.

-The quantity of products, the quality of components, and error-free installation are all significant contributors in maintaining the integrity of in-home connectivity.
+The quantity of products, the quality of components, and error-free installation are all significant contributors to maintaining the integrity of in-home connectivity.

 However, by being cognizant of these issues, it’s possible to competitively deliver services that continue to exceed consumer demand and ensure a profitable future for service providers.